qualisys/Real-Time-Protocol-Documentation/index.md

 OSC type | Name            | Value
 ---------|-----------------|------
 Int32    | TimeStamp Hi    | Hi 32 bits of 64 bit timestamp value.<br><br>Number of microseconds from start.
-The time stamp value is not valid for the Analog and Force data frame components, they have their own timestamps in their component data.
+The timestamp value is not valid for the Analog and Force data frame components, they have their own timestamps in their component data.
 Int32    | TimeStamp Lo    | Lo 32 bits of 64 bit timestamp value.
 See above.
 Int32    | SMPTETimeCode   | SMPTE time code little endian format:<br> <br>Bit 0-4: Hours <br>Bit 5-10: Minutes <br>Bit 11-16: Seconds <br>Bit 17-21: Frame <br>Bit 22-30: Sub frame <br>Bit 31: Valid bit
 Int32    | FrameNumber     | The number of this frame.
 The frame number is not valid for the Analog and Force data frame components.
 They have their own sample numbers in their component data.